gracedipierro/PnR-Final/README.md

 'error()' - This is a method that prints a message when there is an error in the code.

 'quit()' - This method quits the app when it senses an error.

+If I had another semester, I would like to try to find a way to get my robot to find a new path without me having to press enter to resume the trial.
+I like the kenny method, but I do not like how I have to press enter and I do not like how little it turns at times because of this method.
+I would like to play around with it some more and get it to go through the maze without my interference at all and without stopping so long to check for paths.
+When it checks for paths, it will take a long time for it to complete a full scan, and I want to play around with this some more so that it goes quicker but is also efficient.